ludwigwinkler/ludwigwinkler.github.io/globalizedfinance/_posts/2022-10-16-kleptocracyrussia.md

 title:  Kleptocracy alongside Vodka
 category: globalizedfinance
 date:   2022-10-16
-excerpt: What's ours is mine, ex-comrade
+excerpt: What was ours is now mine, ex-comrade
 ---

 ### Kleptocracy in Russia